 It’s only one piece of data for teachers and school officials to use as a starting place for instructional services.
 They soon start collecting other information after working with your child.

-In fact, these readiness tests are rarely used after the school year begins unless a post-test is given at the end of the year for comparison.
+In fact, these readiness tests for Kindergarten are rarely used after the school year begins unless a post-test is given at the end of the year for comparison.

 I hope this was helpful to answering questions about Kindergarten Entrance tests.
 The process should be a simple part of the exciting time of getting ready to start Kindergarten!

-Feel free to leave any questions in the comments and thanks for sharing with other parents of preschoolers!
+Feel free to leave any questions in the comments and thanks for sharing with other parents of soon to be Kindergarteners!